 The creation of such an integrated approach for effective treatment is expected to accelerate the development of new combination therapies and to seed development of new molecular approaches to treat glioblastoma.

-Find out more about our award of £3.8 million for five global research initiatives here
+Learn more about how we recently awarded £3.8 million for five global research initiatives